sh1nu11bi/sifter/README.md

 # Notice

+	[!]
 If you are the developer of any of the tools within Sifter and don't think your tool is being utilized to its full potential please let me know and i will take another look or optionally you can make an edit to the execution script of your specific tool and submit a pull request and I will review it within 12hrs

+	[!]
+Or if you are a developer and would like your program added just submit an issue with the link and ill check it out and if it fits, I'll make the addition with 24-48hrs

 ---------------------------------------------------------------------------------------------------------------------